Cluster Won't Start

 Cancel the start and try again.

 Ensure that the license server is running.
-If the license server is not running the cluster won't start.
+If the license server is not running the cluster won't start if you are using pro features.

 If you don't need any of the data in the cluster, try purging the cluster first with the command "purge cluster".